madshansens/Instagram-API/.github/ISSUE_TEMPLATE.md

 ### Describe your issue

 Explanation of your issue goes here.

-Please make sure the description is worded well enough to be understood with as much context and examples as possible.
+Please make sure the description is worded well enough to be understood, and with as much context and examples as possible.

+We reserve the right to close your ticket without answer if you can't bother spending a few minutes to write a helpful report for us.